logzio/logzio-helm/charts/logzio-monitoring/README.md

 kubectl get nodes -o json | jq '"\(.items[].metadata.name) \(.items[].spec.taints)"'
 ```

 if you do, please add them as tolerations.
+For further explenation about modifying the chart, see the [further configuration section](#Further-configuration).

 ### 1. Add the Helm Chart: